 If you have a spare hard drive, we strongly recommend that you try a test recovery of your system partition to this hard drive.

 How to test recovery, as well as check the drives and network adapter

-1. If you have file backups, start Recovery Wizard by clicking Recovery -> File Recovery on the toolbar.
+1. Start Recovery Wizard by clicking Recovery -> Disk Recovery on the toolbar.